-My spouse or civil partner is accompanying me; what is their tax position?
+My spouse or civil partner is accompanying me.
+What is their tax position?

-If your spouse or civil partner works abroad then we would expect their earnings from their work to be taxable in the country they are working in.
+Of note is the fact that if your spouse or civil partner works abroad then we would expect their earnings from their work to be taxable in the country they are working in.
 In addition, they may also need to pay social security contributions in that country.

 What is my spouse or civil partner’s UK social security position?